Mock FDA Inspection

 Former FDA Investigator

-A second look, mock FDA inspection by an ex-FDA investigator can save you a lot of trouble in the long run.
+A second look, a mock FDA inspection by an ex-FDA investigator can save you a lot of trouble in the long run.
 We understand both sides of the process because we have been in the FDA as well as in the industry.
 In that sense, we can wear both the “white hat” and “black hat” at the same time during mock FDA inspection.
 As such, we can offer a major benefit to your organization.
 We bring both kinds of experience to the table and conduct audits that “feed two birds with one seed,” so to speak.

 FDA Inspection Assistance

-Medical Device
+Medical Device Manufacturers

-Pharmaceutical
+Pharmaceutical Manufacturers

 FDA Warning Letters